MonoLisaFont/content/02_drafts/what_is_the_difference_between_a_typeface_and_a_font.md

 TODO: Maybe discuss variable fonts briefly as a solution to above?
 */}

+TODO: Add some kind of an image to show the difference - drawer (typeface) vs. utentils in the drawer (fonts)

 ## Why is that important?

 If you want to be typographically exact knowing the difference between those two terms helps communicate correctly with designers and shows that you are a pro.